madsgroholdt/AC215_gAIn/README.md

    ansible-playbook deploy-docker-images.yml -i inventory.yml
    ```
    - This will build and push the `gain-vector-db-cli`, `gain-api-service`, and `gain-frontend` images
+   - *NOTE: This step is **not** required if your containers are already up-to-date and in your artifact registry*

 4. Create and deploy the cluster by running:
    ```bash